User Authentication

 csrfToken Opaque Local Storage Used in combination with refreshToken to avoid CSRF

 The accessToken is used to authenticate all API calls.
 It is passed as a bearer token in the Authorization header.
 The token contains a JSON web token.
 These are tokens which contain a JSON encoded payload and are signed by the authority issuing them.
 The JWTs in UCloud are signed with the SHA256withRSA algorithm.
-Each microservice can verify a JWT (without contacting a central server) by using the authentication’s service public certificate and additionally verifying that the issuer is set to cloud.sdu.dk.
+Each service can verify a JWT (without contacting a central server) by using the authentication’s service public certificate and additionally verifying that the issuer is set to cloud.sdu.dk.

 We store the accessToken in local storage.
 This is a technical requirement given that our JavaScript code must be able to attach the token to each request in the Authorization header.
 However, storing secret tokens, such as the accessToken, in local storage can be problematic since it can easily be stolen by malicious JavaScript.
 This could happen in case of a successful XSS attack.
 To minimize the impact of a successful attack we ensure that the JWTs are relatively short lived (10 minutes).
 We do not implement a JWT blacklist and rely only on the short expiry time of the JWTs.